JamieBort/Portfolio-Website/README.md

   - [ ] e.
 Make sure the header background is tall enough for my phone.

+  - [ ] f.
+Make 'Jamie Bort' fill the width of the header.

+  - [ ] g.
+Make 'Jamie Bort' and 'Software Engineer' larger.

 - [ ] 9.
 Then build it for tablet users.
 - [ ] 10.
 Lastly build it for desktop users.